girolamodaschio/blog/content/posts/how-to-restore-an-elastic-db-locally/index.md

 ---
-title: How to locally restore an elastic db index
+title: How to restore an Elasticsearch Snapshot locally
 date: "2023-10-03T18:12:03.284Z"
 categories:
     - blog